solidexpert-ltd/ngx-rehydrate/README.md

 NgRx state rehydration library for Angular Universal SSR applications.

+When an Angular app renders on the server, it initializes NgRx state with the latest data.
+Without rehydration, the browser would bootstrap with an empty store, replaying the same HTTP calls and briefly showing inconsistent UI.
+Rehydrating transfers the server state into the browser so the client starts fully populated—no duplicate API requests, no flicker, just a seamless transition.

 ## Features

 - 🚀 Seamless state transfer between server and browser